Malek23923/getdirections/README.txt

 Also remember to go to Administer > User management > Permissions and set up permissions according to your needs.

-If you have the locations module installed you can make use of any nodes containing location information.
+If you have the location module installed you can make use of any nodes containing location information.

 For instance, if you want to "preload" the getdirections form with information about the destination use a URL in this format:

 /getdirections/location/to/99